bucsspring2024/final-project-ps/README.md

       - Buttons should light up and turn off in a sequence.
       - Click buttons according to the sequence
       - If clicked in correct order, it will move to a new sequence with one additional button and increase total points by 1.
-      - If clicked in incorrect order, it will display game over menu.
+      - If clicked in incorrect order, it will return to start menu.
     **Expected Outcome**: Clicking buttons in the order that light up should increase points by 1 and increase the next sequence by one button.
 ### Test 4: Verify Start Menu works
     Steps: